damendozam/NYMLABS/README.md

 ## Description of the problem

 Great advances in space technology are often connected to later improvements in other sectors of the economy.
-Small and medium-sized startups and academic projects play a fundamental role in the transfer of all these technologies to the economic branches of daily life.
-However, in Latin America, the absence of official space agencies and programs in most countries added to the lack of integration of active project’s databases translates into a weak rate of emergence of new ventures.
+Small and medium-sized startups play a fundamental role in the transfer of all these technologies to the economic branches of daily life.
+However, in Latin America, the absence of space agencies in most countries added to the lack of integration of project’s databases translates into a weak rate of new startups.
+This can be reflected in the low number of organizations in Latin America which are members of the IAF, having just 21 active members in one of the most important space networks in the world.

-FALTA HABLAR DE LAS CONSECUENCIAS QUE TIENE LO ANTERIOR, QUIZAS AHONDAR UN POCO MAS EN EL PROBLEMA, HACIENDO USO DE NÚMEROS (Cantidad de grupos de investigación en colombia, empresas en el campo espacial, esfuerzos existentes)
+According to Greg Bahlmann from Tribe Mine Blog there are six important online networking platforms or “B2B Social networks”, these have the following tools:

+- Messaging
+- Engagement
+- Mobile App
+- Profile Building
+- Connection Ranking
+- Reconnection Reminders
+- Community Support
+- Off site Profile Building
+- Advertising
+- Free Tier
+- Memberships

+We noticed that no network has tools to engage with projects instead just with companies of individuals, also we realized that these tools do not have resources to improve the development of the projects after the connection.

 ## SOLUTION